 A 2017 Sullivan Foundation Award recipient, baritone Joseph Lattanzi established himself as a young singer to watch with his portrayal of Hawkins Fuller in the world premiere of Greg Spears’ Fellow Travelers with Cincinnati Opera.
-The New York Times said “Joseph Lattanzi was splendid as Hawk, his buttery baritone luxuriant and robust.” and Opera News described him as a “confident, handsome presence, and a resonant baritone suggesting wells of feeling that the character might prefer to leave untapped.”
+The New York Times said “Jospeh Lattanzi was splendid as Hawk, his buttery baritone luxuriant and robust.” and Opera News described him as a “confident, handsome presence, and a resonant baritone suggesting wells of feeling that the character might prefer to leave untapped.”
 The 2017-18 season brings a series of debuts for Mr. Lattanzi.
 He begins the season with his Virginia Opera debut as Sonora in La fanciulla del West and returns to the company later in the season as Demetrius in Britten’s A Midsummer Night’s Dream.
 Following performances of Hawkins Fuller at the PROTOTYPE Festival for his New York City debut, he also debuts at Lyric Opera of Chicago in the same role in their production of Fellow Travelers.
 He finishes the season with his return to The Atlanta Opera as Anthony in Sondheim’s Sweeney Todd.